-CDIs where CDN is the depositary nominee
+CDIs where CDN is the depository nominee

-Our class order relief applies to offers of CDIs where CDN is acting as the depositary nominee in relation to the CDIs.
-This is because CDN is currently the only depositary nominee that has been appointed in relation to CDIs over foreign shares quoted on ASX or NSXA (and settled using CHESS).
+RG 253.39 Our class order relief applies to offers of CDIs where CDN is acting as the depository nominee.
+This is because CDN is currently the only depository nominee that has been appointed for CDIs over foreign securities quoted on ASX or NSXA (and settled using CHESS).

-Note: See RG 000.57-RG 000.60 for a discussion of the circumstances in which we will consider granting individual relief to facilitate the use of other depositary nominees.
+Note: See RG 253.64-RG 253.66 for an explanation of the circumstances in which we will consider granting individual relief to facilitate the use of other depository nominees.

-- RG 000.39 CDN is a wholly-owned subsidiary of ASX that was created to fulfil the functions of a depositary nominee, and is: - (a) the holder of an AFS licence authorising it to provide custodial or depositary services to wholesale and retail clients; and - (b) an approved participant in the clearing and settlement facility operated by ASX Settlement. - RG 000.40 CDN receives no fees from investors for acting as the depositary nominee for CDIs.
+- RG 253.40 CDN is a wholly-owned subsidiary of ASX that was created to fulfil the functions of a depository nominee, and is: - (a) the holder of an AFS licence authorising it to provide custodial or depository services to wholesale and retail clients; and - (b) an approved participant in the clearing and settlement facility operated by ASX Settlement.